MatisseGh/plant-disease-detection/README.md

 # plant-disease-detection

-Project to classify plant diseases in keras, taken from the PlantVillage dataset, found here: https://github.com/spMohanty/PlantVillage-Dataset
+Master Thesis project to classify plant diseases using Keras and trained ImageNet architectures.
+Data was taken from the PlantVillage dataset, found here: https://github.com/spMohanty/PlantVillage-Dataset